 Common Types of Shoes

 These shoes are designed for those runners who either underpronate or correctly pronate.
 Contrary to popular belief held by some, pronation is not a bad thing, overpronating, or not being able to control it is.
-Neutral Cushioning shoes, just like their name implies, provides equal density cushioning throughout the shoes.
+Neutral Cushioning shoes provide equal density cushioning throughout the shoe.
 The lack of a more dense material under the arch promotes natural arch drop.
 While cushioning is great, you don’t want too much because that can lead to a slowing down of the natural running mechanics.
 These shoes are typically lighter in weight due to the less dense sole and lack of arch support materials.

-Stability shoes are for those runners who need some assistance with pronation control and/or support but not the maximum control that a motion control shoe would provide.
-Stability shoes also provide a dual density shoe sole.
-Typically the arch support is a different color which indicates the more dense material which provides resistance to overpronation.
+Stability shoes are for those runners who need some assistance or support with pronation control.
+Less controlling or rigid than motion control shoe.
+Typically provide a dual density shoe sole allowing for more rigid arch support with more cushion at heel and forefoot.
 These shoes are usually a little heavier in weight.

 This is the most restrictive/supportive type of shoe.
 The motion control shoe is designed for those runners who demonstrate moderate to severe overpronation.
 Lighter individuals would be better served in a stability shoe due to the restrictive nature of the motion control shoe, as these shoes are generally designed for individuals over 225#.
 They have features which work to counter this overpronation including stiffer heels and straight lasts.

 This is probably the most asked about shoe type recently.
 Over the past 5-10 years, there has been a major push by shoe manufacturers to a more “natural” running style.
 The “natural” running style is running on your forefoot, while traditional shoes commonly result in a heelstrike pattern due to the elevated heel cushion.
 Supporters claim the natural running style leads to reduced impact on the feet, therefore reducing injury risk.